striblab/follownet/README.md

 # follownet

-Get follower and followee data for a set of Twitter user to do analysis on common users
+Get followers and friends data for a set of Twitter user to do analysis on commonalities.